xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld.md

 ## Non-Inline Aggregation Fabric
-The non-inline PE topology, shown in Figure XX, moves the services edge PE device from the forwarding path between the access/aggregation networks and the core.
+The non-inline PE topology, shown in the figure below, moves the services edge PE device from the forwarding path between the access/aggregation networks and the core.
 There are several factors which can drive providers to this design vs. one with an in-line PE, some of which are outlined in the table below.
 The control-plane configuration of the Converged SDN Transport does not change, all existing ABR configuration remains the same, but the device no longer acts as a high-scale PE.

 ![](http://xrdocs.io/design/images/cmf-hld/non-inline-design.png)

+_Figure: Non-Inline Aggregation Topology_

 ## L3 IP Multicast and mVPN
 IP multicast continues to be an optimization method for delivering content traffic to many endpoints,